 Alcohol and Botox

 It should be safe to drink alcohol during your Botox treatment.
-But doing so may raise your risk for certain side effects, such as headache, dizziness, nausea, or fatigue.
+But doing so may raise your risk of certain side effects, such as headache, dizziness, nausea, or fatigue.

 If you drink alcohol, talk with your doctor about how much may be safe for you to drink during your Botox treatment.

-It’s not known if it’s safe to have Botox injections during pregnancy.
-It’s also not known if Botox passes into breast milk, or whether it can affect a child who is breastfed.
+It’s not known whether it’s safe to have Botox injections during pregnancy as it has not been studied in pregnant people.
+It’s also not known whether Botox passes into breast milk, or whether it can affect a child who is breastfed.

 Botox can be an effective treatment for the conditions it’s used to treat.
 But as with all drugs, it’s possible to have side effects with Botox.